brunomaga/brunomaga.github.io/_posts/2024-08-30-GPT-lite-sequence-parallelism.md

 ```

 And we are done.
 Now, as you can see, the big disavantadge in ring attention is the number of steps communication being identical to the number of processes.
 This may be a limiting factor on large compute networks where dividing sequences in such a granular fashion may lead to a small workload assigned to each process.
 This eventually will make computation very small and unable to mitigate completely the communication, leading to a poor executing efficiency.

+## Training with sequence- and multi-dimensional parallelism

+Pytorch does not have the notion of *partial sentences*, thus all samples being processed in parallel are assumed to be full-length samples on a data-parallel execution.
+To overcome this, when you run sequence parallelism of order `S`, you should perform `S` gradient accumulation steps with the corresponding gradients scaling, so that it processes the correct batch size per step, and gradients are properly averaged.

+Moreover, when you perform multi-dimensional parallelism (e.g. at data- and sequence levels), you need to define the process groups for the data parallelel processes (the ones that load different samples) and the sequence parallel processes (the ones that load different chunks of the same sample and perform sequence parallelism for that sample).
+You can do this with Pytorch's device mesh or create your own process groups manually.

 ## Code and final remarks